 - Successfully negotiated a 94 percent reduction in a client's tax liability, including elimination of all accuracy-related penalties

-- Representing a client through income tax examination, which resulted in penalties totaling nearly $1 million being assessed; successfully appealed the examination to have the penalties reduced to $15,000
+- Represented a client through income tax examination, which resulted in penalties totaling nearly $1 million being assessed; successfully appealed the examination to have the penalties reduced to $15,000

-- Working with IRS to achieve a closing agreement under which a tribe modified its retirement plan to come into compliance with the Internal Revenue Code
+- Working with IRS to achieve a closing agreement under which a Native American tribe modified its retirement plan to come into compliance with the Internal Revenue Code

 - Advising tribe through an IRS audit of its employment tax and backup withholding obligations

-- Representation of U.S. corporation with approximately a dozen unreported foreign subsidiaries in voluntary disclosure matter, resulting in reduction of $2 million in penalty exposure
+- Represented U.S. corporation with approximately a dozen unreported foreign subsidiaries in voluntary disclosure matter, resulting in reduction of $2 million in penalty exposure

 - Litigated multiple U.S. Tax Court and U.S. Court of Appeals cases involving U.S. Virgin Islands residency issues, including handling the first Tax Court case to rule that bona fide U.S. Virgin Islands residency was established

 - Represented Swiss-based banks with respect to Category 2 (non-prosecution agreements) and Category 3 (non-target letters) commitments under the Swiss Bank Program